GDPR compliance and privacy statement

 For a new client, I actively ask them to accept my terms and conditions before proceeding, and this document falls under my terms and conditions.
 Existing clients have agreements with me already or have agreed to versions of my terms and conditions existing when they became a client.

-Data containing identifiable details for clients and their own clients may be included in the work files.
+Data containing identifiable details for clients and their own clients / research participants may be included in the work files.
 Although this comes under the heading of ‘sensitive data’ I do not actively collect this data and it is used solely for the purpose of completing the client’s work.

 Data on email addresses from people who wish to read my WordPress blog posts via email is collected by WordPress and I do nothing further with it.